GemmaButcher-dev/freestyle_dance/README.md

 ### Hero Image Change

-A change in hero image on the homepage was made with the same colour theme as i feel the updated image is more fun and engaging than the original.
+A change in hero image on the homepage was made with the same colour theme as i feel the updated image is more fun and engaging than the original meeting the user story and UX design criteria.

 ### Testing User Stories from User Experience (UX) Section

 #### Project Goals

-1. The primary goal of Freestyle_dance is to provide a hub of all things freestyle to all aged 12 - adult with easy and clear navigation with signposting to external sites where necessary.
+1. The primary goal of Freestyle Fanatics is to provide a hub of all things freestyle to all aged 12 - adult with easy and clear navigation with signposting to external sites where necessary.

   * Upon entering the site there is a clear functioning nav bar at the top of the page with links to the other site pages that are clearly labelled.
 There is a clean and crisp hero image lettignthe user know they have found relevant content as a quick glance.